-Because the body is not occupied with much physical or conscious mental activity during sleep, the body can focus its more caloric energy to recovery.
-As your pet rests, its body is generating white blood cells to aid the immune system in fighting off infections and viruses.
+Because the body is not occupied with much physical or conscious mental activity during sleep, it can focus more caloric energy toward recovery.
+As your pet rests, its body generates white blood cells to aid the immune system in fighting off infections and viruses.
 The brain also triggers tissue growth to repair blood vessels during sleep.

 Let your pet nap throughout the day as well!
 Create a space where they can retreat without being bothered by other family members.

-Your veterinarian may even suggest confining your pet inside, so they don’t run around outside.
+Your veterinarian may even suggest confining your pet inside so they don’t run around outside.
 Too much movement can place stress on your pet’s body and cause it to heal incorrectly.
-Exposing your pet to the outdoors can also expose it to harmful pathogens before their immune system is strong enough to protect them against sickness.
+Exposing your pet to the outdoors can also expose it to harmful pathogens before its immune system is strong enough to protect them against sickness.

 Never force-feed your pet.
 Instead, try feeding it lighter meals at first.
 Giving a patient more food than it is ready for can result in nausea and discomfort.
 If your pet vomits, give it plenty of water to stay hydrated and try again later.
 Repeated vomiting or diarrhea may necessitate another visit to the vet.

-The most commonly prescribed medication for animals are painkillers and antibiotics.
+The most common medications an emergency vet in Trabuco Canyon will prescribe for animals are painkillers and antibiotics.
 If your veterinarian prescribes antibiotics, make sure to give your pet the full dosage over the recommended about of time, even if your pet starts to feel better before the medicine runs out.
 Otherwise, the bacteria can develop antibiotic resistance and make your pet sicker than it was in the first place.

 For big, energetic animals, the doctor may prescribe sedatives or anti-anxiety medications in addition to painkillers.
-Make sure your pet is being supervised if you do give it medicine.
+Make sure your pet is under constant supervision if you do give it medicine.
 It’s important to keep an eye out for how they react to the side effects.

-A veterinary physical therapist, also known as a Certified Canine Rehabilitation Therapists (CCRT), can rehabilitate your animal.
+A veterinary physical therapist, also known as a Certified Canine Rehabilitation Therapist (CCRT), can rehabilitate your animal.
 CCRTs understand animal anatomy, physiology, therapeutic exercise, and neurological rehabilitation.
 Working with one can:

-Along with regular sessions with the CCRT, you may be asked to help your pet perform certain exercises at home.
-Once your pet is mostly healed and learns how to complete the physical therapy at home with correct form, you can talk to your vet and CCRT about reducing the number of physical therapy appointments.
+Along with regular sessions with the CCRT, you may have to help your pet perform certain exercises at home.
+Once your pet is mostly healed and learns how to complete the physical therapy at home with the correct form, you can talk to your vet and CCRT about reducing the number of physical therapy appointments.

 It’s important to see a professional the first few times because your animal could hurt itself trying to move around without guidance.
 Intense physical activity could cause stitches to become undone and open wounds to infection.
 A good physical therapist will prevent bones and muscles from healing the wrong way, so your pet won’t have any future complications from its injuries.

 If you do take your pet to the animal hospital, however, write down any questions beforehand.
-If your pet has been behaving oddly or the symptoms of the emergency have not subsided, you’ll want to ask the vet.
+If your pet has been behaving oddly or the emergency symptoms have not gone away, you’ll want to ask the vet.
 They can alter your pet’s post-care treatment to address the problem.